Councilmember, San José District 4 in California

 Diep won an Equal Justice Works AmeriCorps Fellowship to fund his work.
 He moved to Biloxi, Mississippi, and began to delve into the legal complexities facing people who had lost their livelihoods because of the spill.
 The federal government had set up a multi-billion dollar Gulf Coast Claims Facility designed to get money into people's pockets so they could save their boats and their homes.
 But not all of the money was getting through a bureaucracy undermined by unscrupulous lawyers who had "signed up" many claimants who could not speak or understand English well.

 A native Vietnamese speaker, Diep visited a contractor whose job was to sign up people for a law firm, not letting on that he spoke English.
 After he listened to the man's phony pitch, Diep alerted the proper authorities then took it upon himself to educate many of the baffled fishermen who were signing their claim rights away to a third party.
 "So many didn't realize they were being tricked into signing binding legal agreements," he said.
 "I had to do something to help."

-Diep does his best to assist the fishermen in their written communications with the claims office.
-His office fields hundreds of calls daily and he's become the go-to guy for many in the Vietnamese community.
-He also has started writing a monthly newsletter in Vietnamese explaining new rules and procedures in the federal claims program.
+Diep did his best to assist the fishermen in their written communications with the claims office.
+His office fielded hundreds of calls daily and he became the go-to guy for many in the Vietnamese community.
+He also wrote a monthly newsletter in Vietnamese explaining new rules and procedures in the federal claims program.

-"I've been involved with the Vietnamese community everywhere I have lived in the past" saiad Diep, who grew up in Houston and the San Francisco area.
-"This has been a very rewarding experience, and I've been proud to tell clients, reporters and White House staffers that I have a law degree from Pacific McGeorge."
+"I've been involved with the Vietnamese community everywhere I have lived in the past" said Diep, who grew up in Houston and the San Francisco area.
+"This was a very rewarding experience, and I was proud to tell clients, reporters and White House staffers that I have a law degree from McGeorge."